flutter/website/src/content/ui/adaptive-responsive/input.md

 of the Material buttons to set the `overlayColor` to transparent.)

 <b>PENDING: should we really include this "notable exception" here?</b>

+Implement a focus state for any custom buttons or gesture detectors in your app.
+If you change the default Material button styles, test for keyboard focus states and implement your own, if needed.

 To change the cursor from within your custom widgets, use [`MouseRegion`][]: